fabianlischka/InfoSec101/InfoSec101.md

 - many providers
     - there is no free lunch: expect to pay for good service (about USD 5/month)
     - **AirVPN**: VPN provider with strong committment to security, privacy.
 [Link](https://airvpn.org)
+- to test whether the VPN works correctly, visit [IPLeak](http://ipleak.net), for example, and see what it thinks your IP address and location are.

 #### First Steps: Secure Chat and Voice Calls